 How to Become A Foster Carer

 Anyone interested in becoming a foster parent must go through a comprehensive fostering assessment process.
-This is essential to ensure you’re fully prepared to care for vulnerable children or young people in your home.
+This can typically take around six months in order to ensure you are fully prepared, and also because the role involves caring for very vulnerable children or young people.

 The fostering journey includes:

-• A detailed assessment known as Form F
+- A detailed assessment known as a Form F

 This period also gives you time and space to reflect, learn, and decide if fostering is the right path for you and your household.
 A fostering panel will advise on the final fostering decision.